EST-L/MachineLearning/probability/vocabulary.md

 #### 6. dependent / independent

 If the occurence of A changes the probability of B, then A and B are dependent

+#### 7. uniform / degenerate distribution

+#### 8. pmf (probability mass function)

+The pmf is a function that gives the probability for every value taken by a discrete variable X